anamedv/My-NI-Project/README.md

 # My-NI-Project
-A test project to learn about Github as a part of NI course Welcome everyone!
+A test project to learn about Github as a part of NI course.
+Welcome everyone!